jimburton/scrabble/README.md

 	```
 	The functions that check aspects of the move are now *combinators*.
 We can compose
 	them into larger combinators that check several things.
 If `connects`, or `straight`,
-	or any of the other checks made in the monadic versions fails
+	or any of the other checks made in the monadic version fails
 	by returning a `Left` with an error message in it, this is handled by the monad instance
 	declaration.
 Functions at the top level can inspect the result of calling a chain of
 	computations to see if all went well.
 For example, the `takeTurn` function in `cli/Main.hs`